 How to Care for a Dental Bridge

 A traditional bridge can last 10 to 15 years with the proper care.
-Implant-secured crowns or bridges can last 15 to 20 or more years.
+Implant-secured crowns or bridges can last 15 to 20 years or more.
 To ensure your restoration lasts for years to come, follow these tips:

 Brush and Floss